4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 **structured_resume.yaml**

-If error happens when `structured_resume.yaml` is processed - delete it and restart the bot - it will parse resume_text.txt file and genereates new correct `structured_resume.yaml` file.
+If error happens when `structured_resume.yaml` is processed - delete it and restart the bot - it will parse resume_text.txt file and generates new correct `structured_resume.yaml` file.

 **search_config.yaml**
 If error happens when `search_config.yaml` is processed: